 If you are recovering from an illness or just had a major operation, you may start losing hair.
 Hair loss can also happen after a traumatic event in your life, such as a divorce or the death of a loved one.

 How to prevent hair loss due to trauma: Practice mindfulness and relaxation techniques.
 Yoga, meditation (guided or unguided), and deep breathing can help you manage your stress better and, as a result, prevent your hair from falling out.

 How to treat hair loss due to trauma: Relax!
 When you stop stressing, your body will readjust, and your hair loss will stop.
 Within 6 to 9 months, you will have your regular hair again.

 Read more: Can Covid Cause Hair Loss?

-Colouring (de-color and re-color) and perming can potentially damage your hair and lead to hair loss.
-Chemicals in hair colors and fixators can essentially burn your hair follicles and prevent you from growing hair ever again.
+Colouring (de-colour and re-colour) and perming can potentially damage your hair and lead to hair loss.
+Chemicals in hair colours and fixators can essentially burn your hair follicles and prevent you from growing hair ever again.
 Overusing these products (or using low-quality products) can create permanent bald patches.

 Surprising fact: your hair care routine can actually damage your hair